Saric-Group/trimem_sbeady/README.md

 ```bash
 /nfs/scistore15/saricgrp/Your_folder/.conda/envs/Trienv/bin/python3
 ```
 and will be referred to as "python_path" in the next bash command.
-Not that this enables PyLammps this specific conda environment only!
+Note that this enables PyLammps in this specific conda environment only!

 Now we can set up the makefiles and build LAMMPS.
 The command line you see below is a suggestion for the LAMMPS packages you may want to compile for tests (these are suggested here because they have proved useful in the past in the development of works involving TriLMP).